ethereum/EIPs/EIPS/eip-1.md

 December 7, 2016: EIP 1 has been improved and will be placed as a PR.

 February 1, 2016: EIP 1 has added editors, made draft improvements to process, and has merged with Master stream.

+March 21, 2018: Minor edits to accommodate new automatically-generated EIP directory on eips.ethereum.org.

   [EIP5]: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-5.md
   [EIP101]: https://github.com/ethereum/EIPs/issues/28